 Lydia Sherman

-My name is Lydia Sherman.
-I live in Sioux Lookout.
-I’m originally from North Caribou/Weagmow (Round) Lake.
-My husband and I have three boys.
+My name is Lydia.
+I live in Sioux Lookout, I’m originally from North Caribou (Weagamow Lake).
+My husband and I, have three boys.
 My late dad was a trapper and fisherman.
-He also ran a small store and was later in a leadership role.
+He also ran a small store and later was in a leadership role.
 My late mom, stayed home and cared for her family in the home.

-I’ve worked in the Social/Mental Health field for thirty plus years inclusive and in different capacities.
-In between, I left twice for short periods of time from Nodin, to work in other fields.
-Worked with Tikinagan Child & Family Services, in Child Protection as Family Service Worker 4 plus years.
-And with Keewaytinook Chiefs, as a, Residential Support Worker, 3.5 + years.
+I’ve worked in the Social/Mental Health field for thirty plus years inclusive, in different capacities.
+I left twice for short period of time to work in other fields.
+In Child & Family Services, Court Interpreter, and Indian Residential Support worker.

-Three Elders assisted in teaching, supporting, and guiding in the work and in the culture aspect.
+Three Elders, assisted us in Teaching, Supporting and Guiding in this work, from the culture aspect.

-What would you say to new workers in the childcare and mental health care?
+What would you say to new workers in childcare and mental health care?

 Listen.
 Take time.
 Be patient.

-Sometimes, it’s therapeutic to access nature and sit by a river, lake, watch the sunset with the individual, who’s reaching out.
+Sometimes, it’s therapeutic to access nature.
+Sit by the river, in the quietness of nature, watch the sunset, listen to nature.
+With the individual who’s reaching out.

 How have you seen Nodin grow over the years?

-Nodin has grown vastly in the last thirty years.
+It has grown vastly, in the last thirty years.
 Providing various Programs and Services to the North.
-And has taken positive strides in reaching out to the northern communities and has greatly implemented services and programs to all ages.
+And it has taken positive strides reaching out to the Northern communities, Implementing Services and programs to all ages.

 Randy White